Apollo013/CSharp_Tasks/README.md

 # CSharp_Tasks
-Demonstrates Asynchronous &amp; Parallel Programming with Tasks.
+Demonstrates Asynchronous Programming with Tasks.
 Examples include file system access and downloading from the web.
 ---
 ####Features
 |Feature | Description |